Michaelray14/ChitChatUwU/README.md

 <h2>Where can I download and learn more?</h2>

-You can download chit Chat UwU from our website at https://github.com/Michaelray14/ChitChatUwU.
+You can download Chit Chat UwU from our website at https://github.com/Michaelray14/ChitChatUwU.
 Let us know if you have any other questions!

 <div className="vertical-spacer"></div>
 <div className="vertical-spacer"></div>